RepubblicaTech/rtos/README.md

 After this, you now have built your own toolchain for building this project but also any other one that relies on the base mentioned earlier (i'd suggest to update both `BINUTILS_VERSION` `GCC_VERSION` in the Makefile when an update of such package is available on your system and maybe re-run the `make -C toolchain` command, *if you always have time and will to do so*).

-As of October 2024, project gets compiled with binutils version 2.41 and gcc 14.2.0, which are the versions mentioned in th Makefile.
+As of November 2024, project gets compiled with binutils version 2.43 and gcc 14.2.0, which are the versions mentioned in the Makefile.

 From now on, a simple `make` should compile the project's source code and create a bootable ISO image compatible with most computers with a 64-bit CPU.